mkpoli/wenyan-book-video/uploader/README.md

 5. Save the JSON file as `client_secrets.json` in this directory (`uploader/`).
 6. Add YouTube scope to OAuth 2.0 Client.
     - “Google Auth Platform” -> “Data access” -> “Add or remove scopes”
+    - Ensure you add `https://www.googleapis.com/auth/youtube` (Manage your YouTube account) scope.
+The upload-only scope is insufficient for playlist management.
-6. Add your YouTube account to Test users/
+7. Add your YouTube account to Test users/
     - “Google Auth Platform” -> “Audience” -> “Test users”

 ### Prepare the Video